Pasoy/ml-projects/NOTES.md

 ### Learning rate (alpha)
  * is it is too small, gradient descent can be slow
  * if it is too large, gradient descent can overshoot the minimum. it may fail to converge or even diverge
  * after descent, it will automatically take smaller steps

+### "Batch" gradient descent
+Means each step of gradient descent uses all training data.